Undergraduate Audition Requirements

 Bachelor of Science in Music Industry Studies

 Two prepared pieces, at least one of which must be learned from written music in standard notation (NOT tablature).
 Classical guitar is an option, NOT a requirement for Music Industry Studies.
 Students may complete all of their requirements for the Music Industry Studies degree in jazz guitar, and may audition with plectrum/steel string/electric style guitar.
-Some sight-reading of unprepared material will be required as well (see above).
+Some sight-reading of unprepared material will also be required (see above).
 Students are advised to audition in either classical or jazz styles, but not both.

 For prospective students interested in focusing on jazz guitar studies at Appalachian State University, it is strongly suggested that they choose jazz material for their two prepared audition pieces.
 Jazz standards, bebop tunes, bossa nova, jazz waltzes, contemporary modern jazz (etc) are solid choices as they make up the standard jazz repertoire.
-Examples can be found in the Hal Leonard Real Book Series, Aebersold Play-along series or from one of the Berklee Press publications (such William Leavitt's Melodic Rhythms for Guitar), etc. Any questions regarding the suitability of jazz-related material should be directed to Professor Andy Page well in advance of the audition date.
+Examples can be found in the Hal Leonard Real Book Series, Aebersold Play-along series or from one of the Berklee Press publications (such as William Leavitt's Melodic Rhythms for Guitar), etc. Any questions regarding the suitability of jazz-related material should be directed to Professor Andy Page well in advance of the audition date.
 This material should demonstrate the applicant's melodic interpretation, comping, and improvisation skills.
 If applicable, a backing-track CD may be used along with your audition.
 Instead of a (preferred) physical CD, the applicant must provide the means to playback a digital recording.

-For prospective students interested in focusing on classical guitar studies at Appalachian State University, two classical pieces as described for Performance major auditions are acceptable, Royal Conservatory series (published by Frederick Harris Music) level 1 or higher.
+For prospective students interested in focusing on classical guitar studies at Appalachian State University, two classical pieces as described for Performance major auditions are acceptable, Royal Conservatory series (published by Frederick Harris Music), level 1 or higher.
 Any questions regarding the suitability of classical style material should be directed to Dr. Adam Kossler, Coordinator of Guitar Studies well in advance of the audition date.

 Bachelor of Music in Music Education (Guitar)